KWARC/Kalah-Framework/README.md

 - Your submission may not exceed 200 MB.
 - Your implementation must not interact with external resources, such as the network or other programs.
 - If you use additional objects/classes, please put them in a unique namespace *extending* `info.kwarc.teaching.AI.Kalah.WS2021.agents`
-- Agents need to implement two functions: *init* and *move*.
+- Agents need to implement two methods: *init* and *move*.
 The first one will be called when the game starts.
 Your agent will be handed an instance of the `Board`-class, which contains e.g. the number of houses and starting seeds per house.
-- Your *init* function has  about 10 seconds to terminate.
+- Your *init* method has about 10 seconds to terminate.
 If it doesn't terminate in 10 seconds, that agent will lose the current game.
-- Your *move* function has  about 5 seconds to return a valid move.
+- Your *move* method has about 5 seconds to return a valid move.
 If it doesn't return a valid move in the time limit, its [[info.kwarc.teaching.AI.Kalah.Agents.Agent.timeoutMove]] variable will be taken instead.
 - The exact time limits may change, make sure your implementations can deal with any provided limit.
 - Given the time restrictions, *please make sure your agents are thread-safe and can be forcefully killed in a reasonable time frame*.